Orbifold Chern classes inequalities and applications: Remarks on Lang--Vojta's conjecture in codimension one

-\begin{remark} In~\cite[Thm.~4]{LuMi}, assuming that $X$ is non-uniruled and smooth and $D$ is reduced, the Miyaoka-Yau inequality~\ref{thm:MYMain} has been claimed to hold.
-As a consequence a stronger version of Corollary~\ref{cor:LV} was obtained.
+\begin{remark} In~\cite[Thm.~4]{LuMi}, in the setting where $X$ is non-uniruled and smooth and $D$ is reduced, the Miyaoka--Yau inequality~\ref{thm:MYMain} is claimed to be valid.
+As a consequence a stronger version of Theorem~\ref{thm:LV1} is obtained.
 Unfortunately we have been unable to verify the details of the proof of~\cite[Thm.~4]{LuMi}.
 The main point of difficulty is that within the proof of this theorem, in~\cite[Subsect.~3.1]{LuMi}, the authors claim that given a smooth projective, threefold $X$ of general type with an ample divisor $H$, for sufficiently large $m$, there is a general member $S\in | m\cdot H|$ for which the following conditions hold.

 \end{remark}